INSIDE: Take a sneak peek at the Rudin Family Playground in Central Park New York.

 - a separate fenced area with a row of 8 swings! (the longest row we’ve seen yet)

 - a water play zone

-We loved it for the location – it’s super fun to check out all the neighbouring buildings to see how real New Yorker’s live.
+It’s super fun to check out all the neighbouring buildings to see how REAL New Yorker’s live.

 Rudin Park Chess

 There’s lots of seating, and a row of concrete chess and checkers boards too.